-“… the solid bass foundation built by Edmund Saddington”
+“… the bracing vigour of bass Edmund Saddington”

-Please do not copy this biography; contact Edmund directly for an up-to-date edition.
+Please do not copy this biography.
+Contact Edmund directly for an up-to-date version.